 The Hackney Empire is a theatre on Mare Street, in Hackney, that was built in 1901 as a music hall.
 Located near Hackney Central train station, the venue has one of the most highly decorated interiors in an off-West End theatre, which frames the stage, and is indicative of its past as a music hall venue.

-Hackney Empire is a grade II* listed building.
-The theatre was built as a music hall and designed by Frank Matcham.
-Charlie Chaplin, WC Fields, Stanley Holloway, Stan Laurel and Marie Lloyd have all performed there.
+Hackney Empire is a Grade II listed building.
+The venue was designed by Frank Matcham.
+Many of entertainment’s greats have passed through the venue in E8: Charlie Chaplin, WC Fields, Stanley Holloway, Stan Laurel, and Marie Lloyd have all performed there.